mcollier/azure-functions-private-storage/README.md

   - _WEBSITE_DNS_SERVER_ - 168.63.129.16
   - _WEBSITE_VNET_ROUTE_ALL_ - 1

+The function is configured to [run from a deployment package](https://docs.microsoft.com/azure/azure-functions/run-functions-from-deployment-package).
+As such, the package is persisted in an Azure File share referenced by the [WEBSITE_CONTENTAZUREFILECONNECTIONSTRING](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#website_contentazurefileconnectionstring) application setting.

 ### Azure Storage accounts

 There are four Azure Storage accounts used in this sample: